KristofarStavrev/leagueofnobles-website/README.md

   - The number of cores on the machine can be checked with the command `nproc --all`
   - After following the above steps the website should be now up and running

-6. (BONUS) Choosing a DNS provider of choines is necessary for obtaining a custom domain name
+6. (BONUS) Choosing a DNS provider is necessary for obtaining a custom domain name
   - **If a custom domain name is used the `server_name` in the nginx configuration file created in the above steps needs to be updated**

 7. (BONUS) For an SSL encryption it is recommended to use [Let's encrypt](https://letsencrypt.org/).
 Using the "Certbot" follow the steps for creating an SSL certificate